-In June 2019, I spoke at a meetup hosted by the NYC of the Data Visualization Society.
+In June 2019, I spoke at a meetup hosted by the NYC Chapter of the Data Visualization Society.
 My presentation had 3 parts:

 - Why remaking historical graphics is a good way to learn data visualization (and why Graphical Train Tables are special)